FuadPoroshtica/T-401-ICYB-CySec-Knowledge-Base/docs/threat-analysis/README.md

+---
+aliases:
+date created: Tuesday, 2.
+December 2025, 10:12
+date modified: Monday, 8.
+December 2025, 09:12
+---

 # Threat Analysis

-Threat analysis is the process of identifying, assessing, and prioritizing potential threats to an organization's assets and operations.
+Threat analysis is the process of identifying, assessing, and prioritizing potential threats to an organization’s assets and operations.

 ## Threat Modeling